bartificer/programming-by-stealth/docs/_tidbits/tidbit17b-docker-jekyll.md

 	@grep -E '^[a-zA-Z_-]+:.*?## .*$$' $(MAKEFILE_LIST) | sort | awk 'BEGIN {FS = ":.*?## "}; {printf "  %-20s %s\n", $$1, $$2}'
 ```

-So now, if we run `make help` or simply `make` we will get a list of all available rules with their description.
+So now, if we run `make help` or simply `make`, we will get a list of all available rules with their description.
 Note that the description is the text after the double hashes.
 This gives us an easy way to maintain documentation of the rules without having to constantly remember to update the help rule.
-Note that the grep line uses the built-in variable MAKEFILE_LIST to get all rules in the Makefile.
+Note that the `grep` line uses the built-in variable MAKEFILE_LIST to get all rules in the Makefile.

 With this knowledge we can spruce up our Makefile with colours by adding colour variables at the top of our Makefile.